-Mayo Clinic in Rochester, Minn., and Mayo Clinic in Scottsdale, Ariz., are ranked among the Best Hospitals for cancer by U.S. News & World Report.
-Mayo Clinic in Jacksonville, Fla, is ranked high performing for cancer by U.S. News & World Report.
+Mayo Clinic in Rochester, Minn., Mayo Clinic in Jacksonville, Fla., and Mayo Clinic in Scottsdale, Ariz., are ranked among the Best Hospitals for cancer by U.S. News & World Report.
 Mayo Clinic also ranks among the Best Children's Hospitals for cancer.

 - Townsend CM Jr, et al. Sabiston Textbook of Surgery: The Biological Basis of Modern Surgical Practice.
 19th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. https://www.clinicalkey.com.
 Accessed March 18, 2015.

 - Soft tissue sarcoma.
 Fort Washington, Pa.: National Comprehensive Cancer Network. http://www.nccn.org/professionals/physician_gls/f_guidelines.asp.
 Accessed March 18, 2015.

 - Adult soft tissue sarcoma treatment (PDQ).
 National Cancer Institute. http://www.cancer.gov/cancertopics/pdq/treatment/adult-soft-tissue-sarcoma/patient.
 Accessed May 1, 2015.

 - Childhood soft tissue sarcoma treatment (PDQ).
 National Cancer Institute. http://www.cancer.gov/cancertopics/pdq/treatment/child-soft-tissue-sarcoma/Patient.
 Accessed May 1, 2015.

 - Taking time: Support for people with cancer.
 National Cancer Institute. http://cancer.gov/cancertopics/takingtime.
 Accessed May 1, 2015.

-- Golden AK.
+- Cook AJ.
 Decision Support System.
 Mayo Clinic, Rochester, Minn.
-Aug.
-16, 2013.
+March 16, 2015.